Book Talk: Wyoming author C.J. Box returns with "Force of Nature"

-NEW YORK (Reuters) - Wyoming-based author C.J.
+NEW YORK, April 5 (Reuters) - Wyoming-based author C.J.
 Box has just released “Force of Nature,” the 12th in his series of mysteries starring Joe Pickett, a game warden in the Bighorn Mountains.

 “Force of Nature” features Pickett’s longtime friend Nate Romanowski, a man with a secret past that comes back to haunt him and puts Pickett and his family in danger.